- November 15, 2014 - February 15, 2015 - Individual enrollment period

 Employers who make contributions to a HRA, HSA or FSA will not satisfy the minimum essential health benefits requirement as defined under the shared responsibility provision.
 Employers will need to evaluate the different costs and configurations of combining high deductible plans, metal levels plans, no coverage, defined contribution plans and/or health tax credits.
 How the plans fit with human resource goals should also be considered.

 As a Small Employer with less than 25 employees, you are not required to provide health insurance coverage for your employees.
-You will however need to comply with the Small Business Requirement for Employee Notification by October 1, 2013.
-Your employees will be required to purchase health insurance coverage privately or through the individual Marketplace.
+You are however asked to comply with the Small Business Requirement for Employee Notification within 14 days of the employee's start date.
+This is not a mandatory notification required by law.
+However, it may be beneficial to your employees should they choose to purchase health insurance coverage privately or through the individual Marketplace.
 For more information about the individual marketplace, see the Self-Employed category on this website.

 Information provided here is from a variety of resources managed by government agencies, professionals, organizations, and non-profits.
 The information is not intended as tax or legal advice, and it may not be relied on for the purpose of avoiding any federal or state tax penalties.